Hortonville Area School District: History

 During the 1972-1974 school years, teachers belonging to the Hortonville Education Association (Note: After the Hortonville Education Association losses, until 2003, when teachers in the Hortonville district were admitted to a national union, a non-affiliated local union, Hortonville Association of Teachers (HAT), was the bargaining association.
 They are now affiliated with the American Federation of Teachers.) went on strike against the Hortonville School District.
 Strikes by teachers were illegal under state law.
 The 84 striking teachers were replaced by strikebreakers and classes resumed.
 The union took the firings by the school board to court, asserting that the disciplinary hearings held by the Hortonville Board of Education were prejudiced because of the board's role as the bargaining unit for the district.

 The case went to the Wisconsin Supreme Court, which found for the Hortonville Education Association, reversing Wisconsin lower courts, which had found for the school board.

-The case went to the United States Supreme Court.
+The case, Hortonville Joint School District No. 1 v.
+Hortonville Education Association, went to the United States Supreme Court.
 In a 6–3 decision authored by Chief Justice Warren E. Burger, the court found the board had held the power to discipline the teachers under state law, and further that the action was in the best interests of the community, in providing continued education for the charges of the board, the students.